dontcry2013/dontcry2013.github.io/source/_posts/pull-request.md

 ```
 You can also merge a specific commit.
 In github, navigate to the pull request tab, and you will find similar url and adding '.patch' as suffix to get the patch.

-# Add PR submitter as remote
+# Add PR Submitter as Remote
 ```
 # create the remote repository
 $ git remote add nullin git://github.com/nullin/testng.git